-Living across 2 households improves a child’s living standards generally.
+Living across 2 households can generally improve a child’s living standards.
 For a start, both parents are more likely to work full-time.

 Cons of Equal Custody

 People consider that shared parenting has children traveling all the time and being unsettled.
 But this is largely a myth.
-The best 50/50 custody schedules time changeovers so they happen through school.
+The best 50/50 custody schedules time changeovers so they happen during school.
 There is no extra travel involved.
-And, with 50 50 custody, a child feels at home at both the places where they live.
+And with 50/50 custody, a child feels at home at both places where they live.

-50/50 may be unsuitable for very young child who really need a home base.
+50/50 custody may be unsuitable for very young children who really need a home base.
 It is also unsuitable if parents live far apart.

-But parents can always move closer and children get older.
-So, I believe just about every set of parents should consider agreeing on a 50 50 custody schedule or including provisions for it in their parenting plan.
+But parents can always move closer as children get older.
+So, I believe just about every set of parents should consider agreeing on a 50/50 custody schedule or including provisions for it in their parenting plan.